How product photography becomes a campaign system across web, ads, and social

 A skincare still life study exploring how hero, product family, and detail images work together as a cohesive visual system.

-Timeline compression vs creative quality in commercial photography
+Timeline compression vs creative quality in product photography campaigns

 Compressed timelines reduce the time needed for concept development and production planning, which often lowers the creative quality of a photography project.